eab-dev/UniqueDatatypesBundle/README.md

 Installation
 ------------

-1. If you have configured EAB's package repository you can use composer to install the bundle:
+1. You can use composer to install the bundle:

-        composer require --update-no-dev --prefer-dist eab/eabuniquedatatypesbundle
+        composer require --update-no-dev --prefer-dist eab/unique-datatypes-bundle

    Otherwise, clone the bundle using git: